dcc-cc3002/citric-liquid-Dagt07/README.md

 ### Tarea 1

-- Tarea 1 EP1: Design of UML diagrams for the project sections 2.1 , 2.2 and 2.3 with the corresponding data type associations and methods.
+- Tarea 1 EP1 : Design of UML diagrams for the project sections 2.1 , 2.2 and 2.3 with the corresponding data type associations and methods.

-- Tarea 1 EP2: Test driven development and Implementation of the trait, abstractClass and classes necessary to build the section 2.3 _Board_.
+- Tarea 1 EP2 : Test driven development and Implementation of the trait, abstractClass and classes necessary to build the section 2.3 _Board_.
 And some additional implementations for the section 2.1 _Units_ and section 2.2 _Norm_.

+- Tarea 1 EF : Final implementation of sections 2.1 Units, 2.2 Norm with the corresponding tests (finishing EP1 and 2).

+### Tarea 2

+- Tarea 2 EP3 : Implementation of getters and setters for the attributes of the classes, and their corresponding tests.
+Added some privacy to methods and attributes.

+- Tarea 2 EP4 : Basic implementation of the combat system, with the corresponding tests.

+- Tarea 2 EF : Final implementation of the combat system using Double Dispatch pattern, with the corresponding tests (finishing EP3 and 4).

+### Tarea 3

+- Tarea 3 EP5 : Added State design pattern Diagram.

+- Tarea 3 EP6 : Basic implementation of the State and Controller design pattern.

+- Tarea 3 EF : Final implementation of the game, with a basic GUI, using the State, Controller and Observer design pattern (finishing EP5 and 6) for modelling the game flow.
 <hr>